mercuryrw/Raspberry-Pi-Music-Centre/README.md

 34.)
 Enter “sudo nano /etc/nginx/nginx.conf”

 35.)
-Make the file the same as the “nginx.conf” file in the tutorial folder
+Make the file the same as the “nginx.conf” file in the "Configs" folder

 36.)
 Save the file using “CTRL + O” then “Enter”

 37.)
 Enter “sudo nano /etc/nginx/sites-available/default”

 38.)
-Make the file the same as the “default” file in the tutorial folder
+Make the file the same as the “default” file in the "Configs" folder

 39.)
 Save the file using “CTRL + O” then “Enter”